Confidence Intervals for Proportions

 Practice problems

-1. Practice case A: A confidence interval for a mean is 37 to 45.
-What is the margin of error?
+1. Practice case A: A poll confidence interval is trying to estimate which value?

 Show solution

-- Warm-up: First identify exactly what the question is asking: A confidence interval for a mean is 37 to 45.
-What is the margin of error?
+- Warm-up: First identify exactly what the question is asking: A poll confidence interval is trying to estimate which value?

 Show solution

-- Warm-up: First identify exactly what the question is asking: A confidence interval is used to estimate:
+- Warm-up: First identify exactly what the question is asking: A sample proportion is 0.67 with margin of error 0.04.
+What interval is correct?

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.